JereKuusela/valheim-expand_world/publish/README.md

 Since number 0 is a valid seed, each setting also a has setting whether to use the custom seed.

+# Rivers and streams

+Lakes are needed to generate rivers.
+The code searches for points with enough water and then merges them to lake objects.

+Note: Lake object is an abstract concept, not a real thing.

+- Lake search interval: How often a point is checked (meters)
+- Lake point depth: 10 altitude by default (20 meter depth)
+- Lake merge radius: 800 meters, groups found lake spots to lakes.

+Rivers are generated between lakes that have terrain higher than `Lake point depth` between them.

+- Max distance 1: Maximum distance to search for other lakes.
+- Max distance 2: Maximum distance to search for other lakes.
+- River max height: Maximum terrain altitude between the lakes.
+- River precision: Precision used for altitude checks (interval in meters).

+Rivers have params:

+- River seed: Seed for randomness.
+- Minimum width: 60
+- Maximum width: 100
+- Curve width: 1/15
+- Curve wave length: 1/20

+Streams are gemerated by trying to find random points within an altitude range.

+- Stream seed:  Seed for randomness.
+- Max streams: 3000
+- Start min height: 26
+- Start max height: 31
+- Start iterations: 100, how many times tries to find a random point within height range.
+- End min height: 36
+- End max height: 44
+- End iterations: 100, how many times tries to find a random point within height range.

+Streams have params:

+- River seed: Seed for randomness.
+- Minimum width: 20
+- Maximum width: 20
+- Curve width: 1/15
+- Curve wave length: 1/20

 # Changelog

 - v1.1